iTroxB/iTroxB/README.md

 ---

-#### In my repositories you will find tools I use for web pentesting and bug bounty, as well as useful resources for hacking various types of ethical hacking.
+#### In my repositories you will find tools I use for web pentesting and bug bounty, as well as useful resources for various ethical hacking topics.

 To this day in the cybersecurity field (both freelance and professionally), I have performed activities such as: